kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ## PostgreSQL

-The Toolkit supports provisioning and/or configuring an alternative PostgreSQL database and then pointing GitLab to use it accordingly, much in the same way as configuring Omnibus Postgres.
+The Toolkit supports provisioning and/or configuring alternative PostgreSQL database(s) and then pointing GitLab to use them accordingly, much in the same way as configuring Omnibus Postgres.

-When using an alternative PostgreSQL database the following changes apply when deploying via the Toolkit:
+When using alternative PostgreSQL database(s) the following changes apply when deploying via the Toolkit:

 - Postgres and PgBouncer nodes don't need to be provisioned via Terraform.
 - Praefect will use the same database instance.
 As such the Praefect Postgres node also doesn't need to be provisioned.
 - Consul doesn't need to be provisioned via Terraform unless you're deploying Prometheus via the Monitor node (needed for monitoring auto discovery).

+### Database Setup Options

+There are several databases GitLab can use depending on the setup as follows:

+- GitLab - The main database for the application
+- Praefect - The database for Praefect to track Gitaly node status
+- Geo Tracking - The database for Geo to track sync status on a secondary site

+How and where these are configured can be done in several ways depending on if Geo is being used:

+- Non Geo
+  - GitLab and Praefect can be configured on the same Database instance (recommended) or separated
+- Geo
+  - GitLab and Praefect should be separated to avoid replication of the latter.
+  - Geo Tracking DB can be configured on the same Database instance as Praefect on the secondary site (recommended) or separated

+This section starts with the non Geo combined databases route with guidance being given on the alternatives where appropriate.

 Head to the relevant section(s) below for details on how to provision and/or configure.